bbcmicrobit/PythonEditor/README.rst

 This editor works with any modern web browser.

-In addition to cloning the repository it is required to retrieve the GIT submodules::
+In addition for cloning the repository it is required to retrieve the GIT submodules::

     git clone https://github.com/bbcmicrobit/PythonEditor